No one wants to talk about shame. It’s unpleasant. The mess in the corner we try to ignore.

 “I’m worried I’m going to be a loser.”

 The antidote to shame, is empathy.

 “If you put shame in a Petri dish, it needs three things to grow exponentially: secrecy, silence and judgment.
 If you put the same amount in a Petri dish and douse it with empathy, it can’t survive.
 The two most powerful words when we’re in struggle: me too.”

 – Brene Brown, Listening to Shame TED Talk

-This is the amazing thing that happens when my clients come together in group office hours.
+This is the amazing thing that happens when WILL members come together in group office hours.
 They hear each other’s stories and say, “I relate”.
 They break the isolation and shame of not being where they want in their careers and lives.

 Shame can’t stand a chance with WILL members.
 We’ve got connection, compassion and acceptance – even more antidotes.